bbayles/django-inviter2/docs/index.rst

     The URL to redirect the user to when the signup completes.
 This is either a URL to reverse via ``reverse(INVITER_REDIRECT)`` or a simple string.
     Reversing the URL is tried before using the string.

+.. attribute:: INVITER_FORBIDDEN_REDIRECT

+    :Default: ``None``
+    :type: str

+    The URL to redirect the user to when a user visits a signup page with invalid attributes.
+By default a 403 Forbidden response will be returned.
+    If this setting is provided a 302 response will be return, redirecting to specified location.
+    Provide either a URL to reverse via  ``reverse(INVITER_FORBIDDEN_REDIRECT)`` or a simple string.
+    Reversing the URL is tried before using the string.

 .. attribute:: INVITER_TOKEN_GENERATOR